sunryze-git/WUIntegrate/README.md

 # WUIntegrate

-WUIntegrate is a piece of software that integrates the latest Windows update into a WIM or ISO file.
+WUIntegrate is a piece of software that integrates the latest Windows update into a WIM or ISO file :3

 ## Supported image versions
 WUIntegrate supports Windows 7 and newer*.